 The 2008 Retail & Leisure Study recommends that Hockley's retail offer should be strengthened.
 It also highlights that there is capacity for up to 890m2 (net) of convenience floorspace to 2026.
-This is within the context of an overall convenience floorspace capacity for up to 3,000m2 (net) to 2026 across the whole of the District.
+This is within the context of an overall convenience floorspace capacity for up to $3,000m^2$ (net) to 2026 across the whole of the District.

-Within this context, then, the Council will set a 3000sq m (gross) floor space maximum within the centre.
-This is reasonable on account of the limited overall level of convenience capacity and the desire to strengthen Hockley centre and the need to claw back local trade currently lost to other locations.
+Within this context, then, the Council would allow a new food store with up to 3,000m2 (gross) of new floorspace within Hockley centre, as part of the mixed-use redevelopment of the Eldon Way Opportunity Site.
+This is reasonable on account of the overall level of convenience capacity and the desire to strengthen Hockley centre and the need to claw back local trade currently lost to other locations.